-This is a luxury horseback safari in Botswana, Africa.
+This is a luxury horseback riding safari in Botswana, Africa.
 The Okavanga Delta is one of the premier wild life conservation areas in the world.
 The mighty Okavango River empties into the Kalahari desert and sinks into the ground.
 This creates a watery paradise in the desert and is home to a huge diversity of game and bird species.
-There is permanent water, and seasonal floods create large flood plains made for galloping on!
+There is permanent water, and seasonal floods create large flood plains made for horseback galloping on!
 Fishing, mokoro (dugout canoe) rides, walking and game drives are all possible here.
 To protect this unique environment the Botswanan government has adopted a policy of minimal infrastructure and a limited numbers of visitors.
 With no roads and lots of water, horses are the ideal way of getting around.

-***No single supplement charge***
+***No single supplement charge in this camp***

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.